So You Made Your First TE Split . . . Now What?

 - Send one copy, along with the 47% fee, to your TE partner

-- Second the second copy, along with the 6% brokerage fee, to TE headquarters.
+- Second the second copy, along with the 6% brokerage fee in either a check form or through ACH, to TE headquarters.

 - * The copy of the client check is a demonstration of trust with your partners.
 It also helps in the checks and balances of expected pay dates, to when the checks are actually cut and sent from the client.

 - When TE headquarters receives the check, we will mark it as “Finalized” and the amount of your share of the placement fee will be added to your Recruiter Profile and Agency Profile in the Network.